C-Norton/C-Norton/Profile.md

 # Platforms

 # Skills I am looking to learn
-I may have exposed myself to these skills very, VERY briefly, or gotten experience in since this document was last updated
+I may have exposed myself to these skills very, VERY briefly, but not enough to put above.
+I also may have explored them further since this document was last updated
 #### Languages
 #### Frameworks and Libraries
 #### Platforms